Gositi/discord-fs/README.md

 The data (in default order) which you need to fill in is the following:
 - `token` - Bot token (string): The Discord bot token
 - `mount` - Mountpoint (string/path): Absolute or relative path to the filesystem mountpoint, `./mnt/` by default
-- `channel` - Filesystem channel (integer): The ID of the channel the filesystem operates in
+- `channel` - Filesystem channel (string): The ID of the channel the filesystem operates in

 ### Limitations
 I plan to fix many of these limitations in later versions of the program, but until then it is good if you know about them.